romeerez/orchid-orm/packages/docs/src/guide/orm-test-factories.md

 ## build

-Build a new object with same structure as your model filled with random data:
+Build a new object with the same structure as your model filled with random data:

 ```ts
 import { createFactory } from 'porm-test-factory'